Pocket screws have been used for a long time, with one instance of pocket hole joints reportedly used on a table dating back to 1840.

 In fact, most will recommend using Kreg’s own screws.
 They are specially designed and made to work with the holes drilled using the Kreg jig.

 If you insist on using regular screws instead of Kreg’s screws, you can.
 But, the Kreg screws have an especially sharpened point that makes it easier to burrow into the second piece of wood to be joined.
-You must remember that the drilled hole will not extend into the second piece, so this becomes important in forming a strong joint.

 Should You Glue Pocket Holes?